brandur/mutelight-v1/content/articles/2010-12-01-working-around-powershells-set-alias.md

 Fortunately, there's a simple workaround:

 <code lang="ruby">
-set-alias vehicles vehiclesfunc
-function vehiclesfunc { invoke-sqlcmd "select * from agencyvehicle" }
+function vehicles { invoke-sqlcmd "select * from agencyvehicle" }
 </code>

-It works by creating a function target containing our desired command and aliasing to that function instead of the command directly.
-It's easy to remember and doesn't come with any harmful side effects.
+Use a function instead!
+The syntax is concise and doesn't come with any harmful side effects.

+<span class="addendum">Edit (2010/12/02) &mdash;</span> more logical to use a function rather than an alias to a function (_duh!_).